wegfawefgawefg/te-wst-sd/README.md

 - file too big

 ## Realistic Plan
-- Store the transactions in a database, and then have a lambda function that reads the csv and appends to the correct table.
+- Store the transactions in a database, and then have a server/awslambda that reads the csv and appends to the correct table.
 This allows for metadata on the added data, and gives some fault tolerance for undoing, etc.
+- Seperate submissions into small and big, if big ones are expected.
+(GIS data?)
 - Provide specific failure case enums, for whoever is writing the ui/backend.
 (Parseable into arbitrary language)

 ### steps